BarryCarlyon/FS22_ExtraGears/README.md

 The game only allows you to bind

-- flappy paddle gear up/down
+- Flappy paddle gear up/down
-- gears 1-8
+- Gears 1-8
+- Gear Groups 1-4

 So for vehicles with more than 8 gears (in either direction) you have to use flappy paddle.